If you’re doing everything ‘right’ but still can’t shift those last stubborn kilos, take a deep breath and give this a go.

 How many times do you eat because you are bored or stressed?
 What about the relationship between emotions and the obsession of the Tim Tam sitting in your fridge?
 How much food is thrown mindlessly into your mouth while chatting with friends because of your nerves at a party?
 Not to mention the effects of stress on the stomach’s ability to process food effectively.

-6 steps to get you on your way:
+6 steps to get you on your way using meditation to lose weight:

 - Make a list of those times you are reaching for food, and how you are feeling at the time – stressful, emotional, excited, nervous?
 Seeing your patterns of response, allow you to be aware when you are reactive and intercept those actions that sabotage your desire of healthy eating.